Sure Dividend

 10 Best Apartment REITs To Buy Now For Income Investors

-Due to the surge of inflation to a 40-year high last year, the Fed has been raising interest rates at an unprecedented pace since early last year to cool the economy.
-As a result, the economy has slowed down lately and the risk of an upcoming recession has significantly increased.
+Due to the surge of inflation to a 40-year high last year, the Federal Reserve raised interest rates at a rapid pace over the past two years to cool the economy.

-You can download our full list of REITs, along with important metrics such as dividend yields and market capitalizations, by clicking on the link below:
+You can download our full REIT list, along with important metrics such as dividend yields and market caps, by clicking on the link below:

 Table of Contents